sapporo-wes/sapporo/docs/GettingStarted.md

 {}
 ```

 The last file called "tag file" is to specify the tags bound to this run, which passes the optional arguments to the WES server.
-Tags can control the behaviour of the WES which would be different depending on the implementation.
+Tags can control the behavior of the WES which would be different depending on the implementation.

 ```shell=
 $ cat tags.json